 People can only be punished in accordance with the law

 Governments often want to be seen to be tough on crime, but it is important that the punishment fits the crime and any new legislation does not impose overly harsh punishments.
-Only the law can define a crime and prescribe a penalty.
+Under the rule of law, only the law can define a crime and prescribe a penalty.

 The Australian criminal justice system is designed to protect community members and their property.
 It also protects innocent and vulnerable members of the community who are unable to protect themselves, such as children.
 The law envisages that people who are in breach the law can be punished by a variety of means, including fine, imprisonment and/or community service.
 Regardless, punishment must take place in a manner that is proportionate to the gravity of the offending behaviour, and to an extent and in a way that is just in all the circumstances.